Covered wagon: Prairie schooner

-Prairie schooner is a fanciful name for the covered wagon, drawing on their broad white canvas covers, romantically envisioned as the sails of a ship crossing the sea of prairie grass.
+Prairie schooner is a metaphorical name for the covered wagon, inspired by the way its white canvas cover resembled the sails of a ship crossing a sea of prairie grass.

 On all the prairie the white-covered wagon was the only sign of human life.
 It was visible as far as a sail would have been upon the lake, and the prairie, with its graceful undulations that had once been its bottom, waving now with grass, was not unlike the water's surface.
 A "prairie schooner" was what the settlers called such a wagon.